metal3-io/metal3-io.github.io/try-it.md

 cluster.cluster.x-k8s.io "test1" deleted
 ```

-At this point you can see that the `BareMetalHost` and `Cluster` are going
+Once the deprovision is started, you can see that the `BareMetalHost` and `Cluster` are going
-through a deprovisioning process.
+through a deprovisioning process too.

 ```sh
 $ kubectl get baremetalhosts -n metal3